Links on Android Authority may earn us a commission. Learn more.

 The buying road gets tougher from here, but you’ve already made an important step — choosing an operating system.
 This page is all about Android phones, so you won’t find the iPhone 13 or any other Apple product among our picks.

 Now it’s time to get into the specifics of your new phone.
 There are so many Android devices on the market, and you can use practically any spec you want to narrow down the options.
-Maybe you want to start with a 5G-ready chipset, or maybe you need the biggest battery around.
+Maybe you want the best camera phone you can get, or perhaps you need the biggest battery around.
 You’ll also want to consider how much RAM you want and how much storage you need for your apps, videos, and more.